nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The implementation of theme is done by parsing the raw values of the `json` file containing a color palette, and then transforming them into a `css` file that is then applied to `MainWindow.fxml`.
 All other elements will read from the same `css` file.
 When the application is first launched, it will apply the default theme constructed by `ThemeFactory`.
-When a theme is set by the command, it and it's temporary `CSS` file will be stored as variables in `ThemeManager`, which will subsequently be used by the other parts of the application (for e.g. messageboxes).
+When a theme is set by the command, it and it's temporary `css` file will be stored as variables in `ThemeManager`, which will subsequently be used by the other parts of the application (for e.g. messageboxes).

-####Initialization
+#### Initialization

 When the application starts up, it first checks for any previously used themes in `UserPrefs`.
 If not found, the application continues to use the default theme.
 Otherwise, it attempts to load the theme file with